HabanaAI/Snapshot_For_Debug/README.md

 This repository contains Snapshot scripts for gathering information about the model and Habana training session for Habana analysis and debug.

-The purpose of the snapshot scripts is to provide an automated way for the Habana Model-References user to gather information relevant for Habana engineers to:
+The purpose of the snapshot scripts is to provide an automated way for the Habana user to gather information relevant for Habana engineers to:

 - Replicate any errors, crashes or other problems they are seeing with their models
 - Further analyze, debug and resolve these problems

+The Snapshot scripts assume that the user runs training on a Habana system that has been configured as in the [Gaudi Setup and Installation Guide](https://github.com/HabanaAI/Setup_and_Install).

 There are two snapshot scripts provided, and they can be run in any order:

 - **`gather_info_docker.py`**

-  This is run in the Habana docker container and gathers data about the training command-line, the environment variables that are set, python packages, contents of $HOME of the container which contains Python code to run training, model related artifacts such as datasets, output directories from training, etc.
+  This is run in the Habana docker container and gathers data about the training command-line, the environment variables that are set, python packages, contents of $HOME of the container which contains Python code to run training, model related artifacts such as datasets, output directories from training, etc. If the usage mode is bare metal, this script works just as well when run from a regular shell in a Habana system.

 - **`gather_info_host.py`**

-  This is run outside of the Habana docker container, in an xterm on the same host machine.
-It takes the docker container ID as input and gathers information about the container such as the Habana TensorFlow docker image it is running, "docker stats" for memory usage, "docker inspect" on details on lower level resources controlled by docker, etc.
+  This script can be skipped if running in bare metal usage mode.
+If training is run in a Habana docker container, this script is run outside of the container, in an xterm on the same host machine.
+It takes the docker container ID as input and gathers information about the container such as the Habana TensorFlow docker image it is running, `docker stats` for memory usage, `docker inspect` on details on lower level resources controlled by docker, etc.

 ## Run gather_info_docker.py in the Habana docker container running training